anodyne/nova/README.md

 * updated Thresher with a new way to create and manage categories when working on a wiki page
 * updated Thresher with a completely new user experience for managing wiki pages
 * updated Thresher with a brand new interface for viewing wiki pages
+* updated the upload instructions to include the maximum file size and maximum image dimensions from the config file for reference
 * updated to jquery version 1.5.1
 * updated to jquery version 1.8.10
 * updated to uniform version 1.7.5